 Whilst my teaching is secular and designed for the modern world of work, it should give confidence to trainees that mindfulness practice is derived from an ancient and entirely ‘road-tested’ Buddhist philosophy and psychology.

 I have 20 years training in the Buddhist traditions of Vajrayana, Thervada and Dzogchen.
 I’ve studied with and received direct transmissions from Namgyal Rimpoché, as well teaching and retreats with other lamas including my current teacher Lama Jangchub Sempa Gyatso in the lineage of Namgyal Rimpoché.
 I meditate pretty much every day and attend regular long retreats.

 This teaching and transmission forms the root of my mindfulness training, giving it depth and integrity.
 I am personally committed to helping as many people as possible to live with more enjoyment and compassion, and to find deeper meaning in life.
 This is what drives and inspires me.

-My qualifications and long experience in business development, ensure that this profound practice is applied creatively to help resolve contemporary workplace issues such as stress reduction, improved creativity and innovation, and better team working.
+My qualifications and long experience in business development, ensure that the profound practice of mindfulness is applied creatively to help resolve contemporary workplace issues such as stress reduction, improved creativity and innovation, and better team working.